cgwire/kitsu/docs/review/README.md

 ![Ccncept status filter](../img/getting-started/concept_status_filter.png)

-You can also filter per artist and change the order sort.
+You can also filter by artist and change the order of sorts.

 ## Playlists